BetoShiver/advanced-gallery-exam/README.md

 ## Your Tasks

 ### Step 1 - Installation
-- Fork this repo to your own account
+- Fork this repo to your own account  --Done
-- Install the dependencies and run it
+- Install the dependencies and run it -- Done

 ### Step 2 - Image Actions
 Each image has three buttons that appear on mouse hover.
 You need to make them work.